 Christmas in Casper

-Located approximately 30 miles north of Cheyenne on I-25, Casper is full of holiday spirit.
+Located approximately 177 miles north of Cheyenne on I-25, Casper is full of holiday spirit and ready to give you a good, old-fashioned Wyoming Christmas.
 Dust off those ice skates, fill your photo frames with Santa Claus and kick off the holiday season Casper style.
 The Downtown Casper Jingle & Mingle kicks off the spirit of Christmas by supporting the local downtown retailers during a fun-filled holiday shopping trip and ice skating at the David Street Station ice rink.

-Discover the perfect holiday gift from the handmade, homemade and homegrown goods at the annual holidays market.
-Shop local surrounded by the community Christmas tree, fire pits and holiday lounge area in The Den at David Street.
+Discover the perfect holiday gift from the handmade, homemade and homegrown goods at the annual holiday market.
+Shop local, surrounded by the community Christmas tree, fire pits and holiday lounge area in The Den at David Street.

-In addition to vendors, you can enjoy live music, Holy Guacamole food truck fare, Oil City Beer Compay beverages and more.
+In addition to vendors, you can enjoy live music, Holy Guacamole food truck fare, Oil City Beer Company beverages and more.
 Plus, Santa will be there greeting children and taking photos.

 Christmas in Sheridan

-A Sheridan annual tradition to kick off the holiday season the day after Thanksgiving is the Sheridan Christmas Stroll!
-Enjoy free photos with Santa and Mrs. Clause, wagon rides, marshmallow roasting, chili, hot dogs, hot cocoa and cider, live music and more.
-Check off your shopping list with tons of in-store sales and specials.
-Purchase a Stroll button and look for the matching button number at participating stores — you can win a great prize!
+An annual Sheridan tradition to kick off the holiday season the day after Thanksgiving is the Sheridan Christmas Stroll.
+Enjoy free photos with Santa and Mrs. Claus, wagon rides, marshmallow roasting, chili, hot dogs, hot cocoa and cider, live music and more.
+Check off gifts on your shopping list with tons of in-store sales and specials.
+Purchase a Stroll button and look for the matching button number at participating stores — you can win a great prize.

 Learn about Christmas celebrations of the past at the Old Fashion Christmas hosted by the Sheridan County Museum.
 The event starts with storytime before guests can decorate a traditional Christmas orange and an old-fashioned Christmas ornament to take home.